 - What help and support you’ve been offered to prepare for the changeover

 - How third parties, such as landlords, are reacting when things go wrong

 - Whether people who do not have stable incomes – like if you’re self-employed, working in the gig economy or on a zero-hours contract – are having particular problems

-This is not an exhaustive list – if you’ve been affected by universal credit and have something you think we should know about, please get in touch using the form below or call us on 07533718547.
+This is not an exhaustive list – if you’ve been affected by universal credit and have something you think we should know about, please get in touch by email on firstname.lastname@example.org or call us on 07533718547.
 All contacts will be treated in strict confidence.